 What are fleas & ticks?

 Fleas and ticks are both types of parasitic pests.
-They are often associated with pet owners, but can become a problem on any property or in any home.
-Even though they’re considered outdoor pests, fleas and ticks gain all the nutrition they need from the blood of their human and animal hosts.
+They are often associated with pet owners but can become a problem on any property or home.
+Even though they're considered outdoor pests, fleas and ticks gain all the nutrition they need from the blood of their human and animal hosts.
 Fleas are about the size of a speck of dirt and have a hard, flat body that is very difficult to squish.
-Fleas are wingless but have large, powerful back legs that allow them to jump and move through the fur of their host.
+Fleas are wingless but have large, powerful back legs that allow them to jump and move through their host's fur.

 Ticks are arachnids, and the adults have an oval-shaped body and eight legs.
 They are wingless and are unable to jump.
 Depending on their exact species, ticks come in a variety of colors, including reddish-brown, brown, black, and gray.